PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 11:50:52
+Last updated: 2024-04-09 11:51:24
-Random Quote: Dinner's a very intimate activity.
-It requires a level of connection and eye contact, that sex just doesn't.
-Call me old-fashioned, but I need to have sex with a girl at least three times before I'll even consider having dinner with her. - Barney Stinson
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson